GinvLab/InverseAlgos.jl/docs/src/samplers.md

 First we load some needed packages
 ```@example gauss1
 using LinearAlgebra
-using InverseAlgos.MCSamplers  # sampling algos
+using InverseAlgos.Samplers  # sampling algos
 using CairoMakie  # for plotting
 ```
 Then the problem to solve is defined by using a custom type (`struct`) named `GaussProb`: